 Vegetarian 15 Bean Soup

-This hearty 15 Bean Soup recipe makes a large batch and is perfect for meal prep!
-Made with dried beans, simple spices, and pantry staples, it’s a budget-friendly, nourishing soup that freezes well and tastes even better the next day.
+This hearty, budget-friendly 15 Bean Soup is perfect for meal prep and freezes well.
+Made with simple spices and dried beans, it’s nourishing and tastes even better the next day.

 Instructions